Written by: Genevieve R. Moore PhD

 There is no known cure for endometriosis.
 Treatment focuses on symptom management while trying to prevent the endometriosis from spreading.
 Doctors typically suggest one or more of the following three treatment options:

 - Painkillers — The most widely-prescribed resource for dealing with endometriosis is an effective painkiller.
-Anti-inflammatory drugs (NSAIDs) and analgesic painkillers help women cope with the painful symptoms of endometriosis, but do nothing to prevent the disease from progressing.
+Anti-inflammatory drugs (NSAIDs) and analgesic painkillers help sufferers cope with the painful symptoms of endometriosis, but do nothing to prevent the disease from progressing.
 Sometimes more extreme painkillers are prescribed, with debilitating systemic effects (as one Foria client with endometriosis discovered before switching to cannabis therapy).

 - Surgery — Doctors can surgically remove the misplaced endometrial tissue, which often provides tremendous relief... for a while.
-Unfortunately, there is a high risk of complications, and approximately half of women will have their symptoms return within one year, requiring further treatment.
+Unfortunately, there is a high risk of complications, and approximately half of patients will have their symptoms return within one year, requiring further treatment.
 Another surgical option is an ovariectomy — both surgical and natural menopause will end the cyclical nature of endometrial torture.
 Unfortunately, pain from permanent endometriosis scar damage could persist beyond menopause, requiring lifelong pain management.

 What Causes Endometriosis?